-STATEMENT OF PURPOSE: The Department of Community Health proposes to amend the Rules for Hospices by replacing the Chapter number, 290-9-43 with a new Chapter number, 111-8-37.
-This change is necessary to reflect that hospices are subject to regulation by the Department of Community Health rather than the Department of Human Resources, which has since been renamed as the Department of Human Services.
-These rules are being proposed pursuant to the authority granted the Department of Community Health in O.C.G.A. §§ 31-2-4, 31-2-5, 31-2-7 and 31-7-1 et seq.
+STATEMENT OF PURPOSE: The Department of Community Health proposes to repeal the Rules for Hospices Chapter 290-9-43 and publish amended Hospice Rules under Chapter number 111-8-37.
+This change is necessary to reflect that hospices are subject to regulation by the Department of Community Health rather than the Department of Human Resources, which has since been renamed as the Department of Human Services, and to update existing rules.
+These rules are being proposed pursuant to the authority granted the Department of Community Health in O.C.G.A. §§ 31-2-4, 31-2-5, 31-2-7 and 31-7-170 et seq.

-In the formulation of the proposed new rules, the Department has considered the economic costs associated with the regulations and the impact on small businesses in the state.
+In the formulation of the proposed new rules, the Department has considered the economic costs associated with the regulations and the impact on small businesses in the State of Georgia.
 To the extent possible, the proposed rules do not impose excessive regulatory costs on the regulated entities while supporting the quality of care being delivered and the health and safety of the participants receiving care.

-MAIN FEATURES OF THE PROPOSED RULES: The proposed Rules for Hospices, Chapter 111-8-37, set forth the existing standards for licensure as a hospice authorized to provide hospice care.
-These proposed rules do not change the existing rules except to replace the Chapter number, the name of the Department, correct rule numbering and grammatical errors and update legal references throughout.
+MAIN FEATURES OF THE PROPOSED RULES: The proposed Rules for Hospices, Chapter 111-8-37, amend the existing standards for licensure as a hospice authorized to provide hospice care.
+These proposed rules update the existing rules by replacing the Chapter number, replacing the name of the Department, correcting rule numbering and grammatical errors and revising certain programmatic requirements and legal references throughout.
 The proposed rules include the following features: